 Cosmetic dentistry is a special part of the medical field that allows patients to get the dental results they want, not just need.
 It may be part of and done at the same time as essential treatment such as fillings, crowns or snap-on dentures, or it may also be an entirely elective procedure that is being done for cosmetic reasons only.
 Either way, the goal of cosmetic dentistry is to enhance the look of your teeth.
 So, who in particular can benefit from cosmetic dentistry?
 The answer is anyone who wants to look better and feel more confident.

 Cosmetic dentistry can boost the self-esteem of anyone who has long disliked their teeth.
-Someone who has lost a tooth can gain the confidence to smile again after having it replaced, possibly with a bridge, partial denture or even a dental implant.
+Someone who lost a tooth gains confidence again after replacement, possibly with a bridge, partial denture or even a dental implant.
 A change in appearance can even give you the feeling like you’ve taken out a second lease on life.
 Here are a few examples of cosmetic dentistry and how they help people.

 Discoloured Teeth: Professional Whitening

-Professional whitening brings out a person’s true beauty, partly by initially polishing off the surface stains and more importantly by lightning the dentin layer under the enamel..
+Professional whitening brings out a person’s true beauty, partly by initially polishing off the surface stains and more importantly by lightning the dentin layer under the enamel.
 A bright, white smile makes it easy to smile often and feel confident to approach people.
 It can be the missing link someone needs to regain their confidence.
 There are also off the shelf tooth whitening treatment options, however, professional whitening is often considered more effective.

 Gaps and Chips: Veneers & Dental Bonding

-When stains aren’t your only issue, it can even feel more daunting to find a solution.
+When stains aren’t your only issue, it can feel even more daunting when trying to find a solution.
 For patients with large gaps in their teeth or chips, no amount of whitening will resolve the imperfections that are related to the mere shape and layout of their teeth.

 For Missing Teeth: Dental Implants